vinodselpol/CS525_F23_Group30/README.txt

 Each function helps in doing a specific task associated with Read/write of blocks to and from a file.

 1. initStorageManager:
-    This function initializes the file pointer and makes it available to use in next blocks
+    This function initializes file pointer and it sets the global file pointer to null and it makes it available to use in next blocks

 2. createPageFile:
-    This function created a pagefile and put the null character to reserve the firstpage.
+    This function creates a pagefile and put the null character to reserve the firstpage.
+It creates a new file and initializes the first two pages of the file.
+If the file is successfully created and initialized, it returns RC_OK.
+Otherwise, it returns RC_FILE_NOT_FOUND
 3. openPageFile:
-    It takes in file name as argument and opens the pagefile for further use.
+    This function is used to open an existing page file with the given fileName and initialize the fHandle structure.
+It sets various attributes of the file handle, such as the file name, total number of pages, and the current page position.
+If the file is successfully opened, it returns RC_OK.
+If the file is not found, it returns RC_FILE_NOT_FOUND

 4. closePageFile:
     This function closes an existing pagefile.
 It throws an error if the given file argument is not found.
+It attempts to close the file associated with fHandle.
+If the file is successfully closed, it returns RC_OK, indicating success; otherwise, it returns RC_FILE_NOT_FOUND to indicate an error.

 5. destroyPageFile:
-    It destroys the page file by using remove file function.
+    This function is used to delete (destroy) a page file with the given fileName.

 6. readBlock:
     This function allows to read and writes the data from the page position to the memory pointed by pageHandle.